emranxec/KeepLearning/README.md

 >ListIterator - It is a specialized iterator for lists that allows to traverse the list bidirectionally, modify the list during iteration, and obtain the iterator's current position in the list.
 It allows complete modification - remove, add and update operations are provided.

+- Fail Fast Iterator
+> It throws a ConcurrentModificationException in modifying the object during the iteration process.

+> No clone object is created during the iteration process.

+> It requires low memory during the process.

+> It does not allow modification during iteration.

+> It is fast.

+> HashMap, ArrayList, Vector, HashSet, etc
+- Fail Safe Iterator
+> It does not throw Exception.

+> A copy or clone object is created during the iteration process.

+> It requires more memory during the process.

+> It allows modification during the iteration process.

+> It is slightly slower than Fail Fast.

+> CopyOnWriteArrayList, ConcurrentHashMap, etc.

 ----
 ### Q. HTTP Methods